SamarthGupta93/TDI-proposal/README.md

 **Analysis 2**: In this analysis, we explore the regional aspect of the Engineering jobs.
 We first group our dataset by “year”.
 Next, we group each year data by “country”.
 It is seen that USA has the leading number of online job postings followed by India and China.
 This is trivial as our dataset contains the firms listed in NYSE and NASDAQ which are both American stock exchange.
 Hence, we continue our analysis and work on a filtered dataset containing the “USA” job postings.
 The filtered dataset contains 814,264 entries.
 We group our dataset by “year” followed by “region” (States in USA).
 Key observation:
-1)	In 2017, California had the maximum engineering job postings (32.7% of the total) followed by Iowa (8.5%) and Viriginia (7.4%).
+1)	In 2017, California had the maximum engineering job postings followed by Virginia, Iowa and Washington.
-2)	In 2018, Washington (53.5%) surpassed California (17.9%) creating about triple the number of job postings.
+2)	In 2018, Washington surpassed California creating more than double the number of engineering job postings.
 A deeper analysis into the dataset shows that a majority of the new job postings in WA were created by Microsoft.
 This hints a probable expansion of the Microsoft Washington campus, an insight which could be crucial for engineers aiming to work in the firm.
 3)	California has about similar and high number of job postings in both 2017 and 2018, indicating a stable and major region for job seekers.

 ![alt text](https://github.com/SamarthGupta93/TDI-proposal/blob/master/engineering_jobs_by_state.PNG)